CJC-1295

 Downside Rationale

-Side effect profile (2.5/5.0).
-Commonly reported effects include water retention, peripheral edema, carpal tunnel symptoms, joint discomfort, flushing, hunger spikes, headache, and injection-site redness or bruising.
-DAC appears more likely to cause flushing and sustained water retention because exposure lasts longer.
-The FDA's CJC-1295 safety-risk listing adds increased heart rate and systemic vasodilatory reaction to the practical warning set.
-Side effects are usually reversible, but they are not trivial compared with oral supplements.
+CJC-1295 produces side effects that are common, usually reversible, and clearly tied to its mechanism rather than to contamination.
+Frequently reported effects of CJC-1295 include water retention, peripheral edema, carpal tunnel symptoms, joint discomfort, flushing, hunger spikes, headache, and injection-site redness or bruising.
+The DAC version tends toward more flushing and sustained water retention because exposure lasts longer, while regulatory caution flagged in the FDA 2026 compounding listing adds increased heart rate and a systemic vasodilatory reaction to the practical warning set.
+None of this is trivial next to an oral supplement, but the effects of CJC-1295 generally fade with dose reduction or discontinuation rather than persisting.

-CJC-1295 is a 4.9/10 fit for people weighing body composition, sleep quality, and recovery and repair, especially when the goal is a tracked experiment with clear endpoints.
+CJC-1295 is a 5.5 / 10 fit for people weighing body composition, sleep quality, and recovery and repair, especially when the goal is a tracked experiment with clear endpoints.
 The strongest evidence anchor is Therapeutic 2026: Screened in audit and excluded from efficacy upgrade because it is not CJC-1295-specific and not a systematic review/meta-analysis or n>=100 RCT.
 Teichman 2006 adds a second signal, but CJC-1295 still has gaps around large trials, long-term outcomes, responder profiles, or real-world adherence.
 That makes CJC-1295 useful for a defined reader, while weaker for broad anti-aging or catch-all wellness claims.
 In practice, CJC-1295 belongs after basics, diagnosis when relevant, and a stop rule based on symptoms, labs, sleep, or performance.

-Best for: Healthy adults 30-50 who have already optimized sleep, training, protein intake, body composition basics, and alcohol reduction, but still want to experiment with GH-axis support for recovery, body composition, or sleep depth.
+✅ Best for: Healthy adults 30-50 who have already optimized sleep, training, protein intake, body composition basics, and alcohol reduction, but still want to experiment with GH-axis support for recovery, body composition, or sleep depth.
 The most defensible format is no-DAC Mod-GRF 1-29 plus ipamorelin, with baseline IGF-1, fasting glucose/A1c, lipids, blood pressure, and repeat labs every 8-12 weeks.
 It is also best for people who understand that Teichman 2006 proves hormone response, not the physique outcomes commonly marketed online, and who would choose regulated tesamorelin when a legitimate medical indication exists.

-Avoid if: You have active cancer, previous cancer, strong first-degree family cancer history, active cardiovascular disease, arrhythmia, uncontrolled hypertension, diabetes, pre-diabetes, pituitary disease, pregnancy or pregnancy planning, pediatric use, or no access to labs and clinician oversight.
+❌ Avoid if: You have active cancer, previous cancer, strong first-degree family cancer history, active cardiovascular disease, arrhythmia, uncontrolled hypertension, diabetes, pre-diabetes, pituitary disease, pregnancy or pregnancy planning, pediatric use, or no access to labs and clinician oversight.
 Avoid the DAC variant if your main concern is sustained IGF-1 exposure.
 Tested athletes should avoid CJC-1295 because WADA prohibits growth hormone-releasing hormone analogues at all times.
 Also avoid if you are trying to compensate for poor sleep, undertraining, overtraining, low protein, or unmanaged metabolic health with injections.

 The overall BioHarmony score reflects the intervention's primary evidence profile.
 These subratings are independent assessments per use case.